Quick answer: Period Migraine Medications

 Sharp vascular pain, escalating fastTriptan (within 1 hour of onset)

-Persistent or histamine-linked painCGRP inhibitor
+Persistent or histamine-linked painCGRP inhibitor; antihistamine adjunct

 Mild flare, NSAID sensitivityAcetaminophen or supportive measures